Outlook Email Report Template 7

 Body Tab

-You can populate email body with your Clarion fields line-by-line.
+You can populate the email body with your Clarion fields line-by-line.
 Just follow plain

 Clarion syntax and build any letter you like.

-Everything you add here goes directly into embedded email HTML file.
+Everything you add here goes directly into the embedded email HTML file.

 So you can use HTML tags as well.
 (Tag usually starts with something